chdr/cheddargetter-api-docs/source/includes/_request-dictionary.md

 `email` | Valid email address
 `company` | Limited to 60 characters
 `notes` | Limited to 255 characters
-`isVatExempt` | 1 or 0
+`taxRate` | The rate for this customer if different than the configured default (e.g, 0.123) `isTaxExempt` | 1 or 0
-`vatNumber` | If the customer lives in a VAT eligible country and is exempt, provide the exemption number.
-Limited to 32 characters
-`firstContactDatetime` | Date or datetime in ISO 8601 format. (e.g., 2011-08-01 or 2011-08-01T15:30:00+00:00).
+`taxNumber` | If the customer is exempt, provide the exemption number.
+Limited to 32 characters `firstContactDatetime` | Date or datetime in ISO 8601 format. (e.g., 2011-08-01 or 2011-08-01T15:30:00+00:00).
 See the [KB Article](http://support.cheddargetter.com/faqs/marketing-metrics/marketing-metrics)
 `referer` | A valid URL referer.
 Limited to 255 characters.
 See the [KB Article](http://support.cheddargetter.com/faqs/marketing-metrics/marketing-metrics)
 `campaignTerm` | The "term" or "keyword" phrase that lead a potential customer to your site.
 Google Adwords equivalent: "utm_term".
 See the [KB Article](http://support.cheddargetter.com/faqs/marketing-metrics/marketing-metrics)